rupeshs/fastsdcpu/Readme.md

 Thanks [Autantpourmoi](https://github.com/Autantpourmoi) for Mac testing.

-:exclamation:We don't support OpenVINO on Mac.
+:exclamation:We don't support OpenVINO on Mac (M1/M2/M3 chips, but *does* work on Intel chips).

 If you want to increase image generation speed on Mac(M1/M2 chip) try this: